luzhuomi/scalangj/scala3migration.md

 I installed the migration tool afterwards by adding it as a plugin in `project/plugins.sbt`.

-According to the migration guide, I first ran `migrate-libs scalangj` and discovered that the following libraries were not compatible with Scala 3:
+According to the migration guide, I first ran `migrateDependencies scalangj` and discovered that the following libraries were not compatible with Scala 3:
 | Library                  | Old Version | New Version |
 |--------------------------|-------------|-------------|
 | scala-parser-combinators | 1.1.2       | 2.3.0       |